danieltgustafson/gidb/README.md

 Almost all of the dashboards in this project require a connection to a MySQL instance and query data in real-time.

+The USAGE app utilizes a Postgres instance rather than MySQL due to client requirements.